marius851000/ricenur/documentation.md

 Example : `ricenur.function.set_glasscord_theme_on_startup ricenur.ricePkgs.glasscord_default_theme`

+Note:
+You may need to start glasscord once, disconnect and reconnect for this to apply correctly.

 ## plasmoids
 This nur also include some plasmoids.
 You can install them system wide by adding them to `environment.systemPackages` in the system-wide `configuration.nix` file (of NixOS, usually in `/etc/nixos`.
 Remember to rebuild with `sudo nixos-rebuild` and restart the computer to see the effect).